 At the end of June 2011 I woke up one day with the worst pain imaginable in my stomach, to the point where I could barely even breathe.
 I was supposed to work that morning but I was in way too much pain so I told my boss something was wrong and that I couldn’t work right now as I was going to have to go to the hospital because I knew something wasn’t right.
-As I was doing this, Madison (now 14) took her little brother, Wes (now age 9) to school and then ran back home to help me.
+As I was doing this, Madison (13 at the time) took her little brother, Wes (9 at the time) to school and then ran back home to help me.
 By the time she got home, I could barely talk or breathe or function, my husband was at work in Toronto (which is about 2 hours away) and he’d CARPOOLED to work, so he couldn’t just come home and take me to the hospital, so Madison called 911 and then called a family friend to come meet us at the hospital.

 In the ambulance, I threw up and was in immense pain, but they got me to the hospital in more or less one piece, and when I got to the emergency room, they immediately hooked me up to an IV and fed me morphine and then they gave me a CAT scan and an x-ray and they came to the conclusion that it was pancreatitis.
 Pancreatitis like I had only occurs for two reasons: alcohol and gallstones.
 I don’t drink, so in my case it was a rogue gallstone that had lodged in my common bile duct (which is shared between the gallbladder and the pancreas), which made my pancreas inflame.
 They said that pancreatitis goes two ways: it either clears up really fast or it goes south really fast.
 The treatment for pancreatitis is basically starvation.
 If you don’t eat anything, the pancreas doesn’t have to process anything, so by starving yourself, you give the pancreas a rest and the inflammation goes down, so that’s what they decided to do.